Contra Costa County Accident Attorneys

 - Loss of enjoyment of life

-Call Us Today to Speak with a Contra Costa County Accident Lawyer
+Call Us To Speak With A Contra Costa County Accident Lawyer

 There is no fee for your initial consultation.
-We will never charge a fee unless we can collect compensation for your damages.
-Time is of the essence when an accident happens.
-If you have been in an accident, call us today at 1-(888) 488-1391 or contact us online to schedule your free case evaluation with an accident attorney in Contra Costa County.
+Instead, we work on a contingency fee basis, which means you pay attorney fees only if we can help recover compensation for your damages.
+Note that you may still have to pay for case costs and other expenses regardless of the outcome.
+If you have been in an accident, call us at 1-(888) 488-1391 or contact us online to schedule your free initial case evaluation with an accident attorney in Contra Costa County.